In the previous section,

 ♦ Fluorine is a halogen.

 9. Steps (6) to (8) shows the similarities between hydrogen and halogens.
-Seeing those similarities, we are tempted to include hydrogen in the group 17.
+Seeing those similarities, we are tempted to include hydrogen in

 10. In the above steps,